onnbrian/locomotiveApp/README.md

 ## A king Train Record
 king works with train route records.
 Each train route record is an object with the following attributes:
-	-created: (python datetime object, automatically created by default, so don't specify)
+* created: (python datetime object, automatically created by default, so don't specify)
-		- the date and time this record was added to the database
+	* the date and time this record was added to the database
-	-origin: string
+* origin: string
-		- where is the train starting?
+	* where is the train starting?
-	-dest: string
+*dest: string
-		- where is the train going?
+	* where is the train going?
-	-departure: (python datetime object, but can be represented with string from browser)
+*departure: (python datetime object, but can be represented with string from browser)
-		- when does the train leave origin?
+	* when does the train leave origin?
-	-arrival: (python datetime object, but can be represented with string from browser)
+*arrival: (python datetime object, but can be represented with string from browser)
-		- when does the train arrive?
+	* when does the train arrive?
-	-transfers: (string)
+*transfers: (string)
-		- any transfers in JSON
+	* any transfers in JSON
-	-travelTime: (integer)
+*travelTime: (integer)
-		- how long is the total train ride?
+	* how long is the total train ride?

 ## Start king Locally